Public-Domain-Laboratories/TkInter_Notepad/README.md

 ## Requirements:
 ### Python Environment
+A regular Python installation is enough for this project to work.
 #### Windows Embeddable Package
 This is the minimal requirement for this project to work.
 At the very least [The embeddable package](https://docs.python.org/3.7/using/windows.html#the-embeddable-package) is required.